Louisvdw/dbus-serialbattery/docs/docs/general/install.md

 > Multi battery setup: If you are using multiple batteries you need to use a battery aggregator else you cannot use the full system power.
 See [How to aggregate multiple batteries?](../faq/#how-to-aggregate-multiple-batteries)

+> The Bluetooth and CAN connections are still not stable on some systems.
+If you want to have a stable connection use the serial connection.

 ## Compatibility Matrix

 | &darr; Venus OS version \ Driver version &rarr;  | v0.12.0  | v0.13.0  | v0.14.x              | v1.0.0   |